mybb/docs.mybb.com/1.8/administration/security/recovery.md

 We hope you never have to go through the "recovery" steps in this guide.
 What you should follow are the preparation steps - if you are prepared, it makes you a much less viable target.

-## New Security Measures
+## Future Security Measures

 Your forum is safe, but you shouldn't stop here.
 You should take new security measures immediately to prevent this from happening again.
-See [Protecting Your MyBB Forum]({{ site.baseurl }}/1.8/administration/security/protection).
+See [Protecting Your MyBB Forum](/1.8/administration/security/protection).